Santuario de Santa María Magdalena

 The brick and natural stone built Sanctuary has two 25m tall towers with crosses on top and is adorned with various sculptures of religious figures.

-Inside the cathedral you’ll find paintings, stained class windows and one of the most special elements, the marble organ.
+Inside the cathedral you’ll find paintings, stained class windows and one of the most special elements, the one-of-a-kind marble pipe organ made entirely from local marble.

-Organ music plays throughout the day and it’s definitely worth sitting in the pews to listen to the music.
+Organ music plays throughout the day and it’s definitely worth sitting in the pews for a while to listen to the music.

 Is the Santuario de Santa María Magdalena in Novelda worth visiting?